 Data Associated with a BEAR Project

 We strongly recommend that all research data be associated with a BEAR project.
-There are three ways of doing this:
+There are two ways of doing this for active data:

 - Research Data Store and CaStLeS storage associated with a BEAR project